 Best body lotion for eczema

-Chiu describes eczema as a condition ‘characterized by irritated, chronically itchy skin,’ noting that it can be notoriously finicky and tough to treat.
+Chiu describes eczema as a condition ‘characterised by irritated, chronically itchy skin,’ noting that it can be notoriously finicky and tough to treat.
 She (along with many of our pros) says that eczema patients should consult with their dermatologist about any prescription products they may use.
 But, short of a prescription, Chiu, Idriss, and Levin (who says she has eczema herself) all recommend using this on dry skin caused by eczema.
-‘It’s fragrance-free, enriched with ceramides and oatmeal — and oatmeal is known to be really helpful for people with eczema because it helps calm inflammation, and it really is very long lasting,’ explains Idriss.
-Levin also notes that this has glycerin, which ‘not only is it a powerhouse ingredient because it really knows how to pull in water, but it’s not greasy.’
-The latter detail may be especially appealing to the eczema-prone like herself, Levin adds, because they ‘are so used to using greasy stuff, they actually tolerate and enjoy this one.’
+“It’s fragrance-free, enriched with ceramides and oatmeal — and oatmeal is known to be really helpful for people with eczema because it helps calm inflammation, and it really is very long lasting,” explains Idriss.
+Levin also notes that this has glycerin, which “not only is it a powerhouse ingredient because it really knows how to pull in water, but it’s not greasy.”
+The latter detail may be especially appealing to the eczema-prone like herself, Levin adds, because they “are so used to using greasy stuff, they actually tolerate and enjoy this one.”
 Plus, Aveeno made this lotion a tad liquidy, allowing it to blend quickly and smoothly into the skin without the incessant kneading that some thicker lotions require.
+[Editor’s note: The Aveeno Eczema Therapy moisturiser is sold out, but we found this Dermexa cream from the same brand.]

 All six dermatologists we talked to noted it’s important to hydrate the skin year-round, not just in the months when most typically experience dryness.
 Marchbein suggests St. Ives.
 Meant for daily use, it includes ingredients like glycerin that help quickly repair dry, flaking skin, along with naturally hydrating and calming shea butter and oatmeal (which, as Idriss told us, can be very soothing).

-For a widely available, all-season body lotion that tackles normal to mildly dry skin and won’t break the bank, Idriss recommends this body lotion from Jergens because ‘it’s affordable, light-feeling, and absorbs really quickly, so you don’t feel tacky after using it.
-Plus, it works.’
+For a widely available, all-season body lotion that tackles normal to mildly dry skin and won’t break the bank, Idriss recommends this body lotion from Jergens because “it’s affordable, light-feeling, and absorbs really quickly, so you don’t feel tacky after using it.
+Plus, it works.”
 [Editor’s note: Idriss and Jergens share a PR firm, but she does not work with the brand in any official or unofficial capacity.]
-For £10, you can buy this jumbo 21-ounce bottle, which should last for a while — likely at least until it’s time to switch to your heavier creams.
+For £12, you can buy this jumbo 21-ounce bottle, which should last for a while — likely at least until it’s time to switch to your heavier creams.

 Best exfoliating body lotions for dry skin